HackOverflow404/Resume-Fetcher/README.md

-This Node.js project automates the download, storage, and deployment of my resume from Google Docs to multiple local directories, using a GCP Service Account
+This Node.js project automates the download, storage, and deployment of my resume from Google Docs to multiple local directories, using a GCP Service Account.

 It also auto-commits and pushes the updated resume to my GitHub repository to auto update my Next.js portfolio website.